israeloros/PurviewCustomScanner/README.md

 - Select Microsoft Graph.
 - Select Application permissions.
 - Under the User node, select User.Read.All as well as Site.Read.All, then select Add permissions.
 - If you notice that "Grant Admin Consent" is required, enable this now.
 Make sure all permissions have been granted admin consent.
-If you require an Admin, please see this [document](https://learn.microsoft.com/en-us/entra/identity-platform/index-service?pivots=devlang-python) for additional help.
 - Click "Overview" and copy the "Application (client) ID" as well as the "Directory (tenant) ID"

 ## Grant Purview Roles to Application